Monotheism: Eastern Africa

 Waaq is the name of a singular God in the traditional religion of many Cushitic people in the Horn of Africa, denoting an early monotheistic religion.
-However this religion was mostly replaced with the Abrahamic religions.
-Some (approximately 3%) of Oromo still follow this traditional monotheistic religion called Waaqeffanna in Oromo.
+However, this religion was mostly replaced with the Abrahamic religions, such as Islam in the case of the Somali.
+The term barwaaqo in the Somali language means prosperity still includes the name of Waaq.
+The Somali rendition of the Ethiopian prosperity party is Xisbiga Barwaaqo.
+The Somali city of Abudwak means 'worship Waaq' in Somali.
+Some Oromo still follow the traditional monotheistic religion called Waaqeffanna in the Oromo language.